Solid Gold Love at First Bark Review

 According to our data, this Solid Gold recipe provides complete & balanced nutrition for all life stages.
 In other words, this formula is AAFCO approved.

-Solid Gold Love at First Bark Chicken, Potatoes & Apples Recipe is formulated to meet the nutritional levels established by the AAFCO Dog Food Nutrient Profiles for all life stages.
+Solid Gold Love at First Bark Chicken, Potatoes & Apples Recipe For Puppies is formulated to meet the nutritional levels established by the AAFCO Dog Food Nutrient Profiles for all life stages.

-We'll begin this review of Solid Gold Love at First Bark Chicken, Potatoes & Apples Recipe with a detailed discussion of the ingredients.
+We'll begin this review of Solid Gold Love at First Bark Chicken, Potatoes & Apples Recipe For Puppies with a detailed discussion of the ingredients.

 The first ingredient is chicken, which provides animal-based protein and important omega-6 fatty acids.